Special Weather Statement issued for Robeson by NWS - News Break

 Special Weather Statement issued for Robeson by NWS

-Effective: 2021-07-09 18:36:00 EDT Expires: 2021-07-09 19:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Thunderstorms can pose a variety of threats including gusty winds, small hail, cloud to ground lightning, and localized flooding.
+Effective: 2021-07-09 17:40:00 EDT Expires: 2021-07-09 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Thunderstorms can pose a variety of threats including gusty winds, small hail, cloud to ground lightning, and localized flooding.
 It is recommended that you remain indoors until the storms pass.
 Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Robeson SPECIAL WEATHER STATEMENT FOR SOUTHWESTERN ROBESON AND CENTRAL DILLON COUNTIES UNTIL 715 PM EDT At 642 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles east of Elrod to near Dillon.
-Movement was southeast at 15 mph.
-Half inch hail will be possible with these storms.
-Frequent cloud to ground lightning is also occurring with these storms.
-Locations impacted include Dillon, Fairmont, Rowland, Hamer, South Of The Border, Purvis, Little Rock, Elrod, Mcdonald, Raynham and Mcleod Medical Center.alerts.weather.gov
+Target Area: Robeson SPECIAL WEATHER STATEMENT FOR NORTHERN ROBESON COUNTY UNTIL 630 PM EDT At 541 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near Raeford to near Laurinburg.
+Movement was east at 30 mph.
+Pea size hail and winds in excess of 40 mph will be possible with these storms.
+Locations impacted include Lumberton, Red Springs, Pembroke, Maxton, St. Pauls, Rex, Howellsville, Tolarsville, Shannon, Buie, Robeson Community College, Wakulla, Barker Ten Mile, Prospect, Parkton, Rennert, Lumber Bridge and Southeastern Regional Medical Center.alerts.weather.gov

 Comments / 0